The Best Way to Convert a Bank Statement PDF to Excel in 2026

 The 30-second method with Bank2XL

 For most people in 2026, a Chrome-native AI converter is the right default.
-Bank2XL is one option:
+Bank2XL is what I built:

 - Install Bank2XL from the Chrome Web Store at bank2xl.app